tetra-code/cse_y2_notes/Q1/CG/week3.md

-# Week 3
+# Final camera model pipeline
-As *frustrum* is the portion of a solid that lies between one or two parallel planes cutting it:
+As **frustum** is the portion of a solid that lies between one or two parallel planes cutting it:

 ![Image](../../images/frustrum.png)

-To go from a 3D space to a 2D space, use the *camera model* matrix multiplication:
+To go from a 3D space to a 2D space, use the **camera model** matrix multiplication:

-pixel mapping (image) *  "standard camera" projection (projection) *  deforms scene (orientation/location)

-## Final camera model pipeline
-Image of camera model pipeline from last time:

 ![Image](../../images/camera_model.PNG)

-From the above camera model pipeline, the Z value is lost as we project 3D points on to 2D screens.
+From the above camera model pipeline, the Z value is lost as we project 3D points on to 2D screens,.
 The Z coordinate is actually important as *the GPU compares new distance to stored distance and only updates the pixel if new distance is nearer*.
 Simply put, we lost the depth of the projection.

-Because the Z value is lost during projection, the projection matrix from the pipeline must be extended.
-But a 3D scene is infinite.
-To represent Z, add both *near clipping plane* and *far clipping plane*:
+Because the Z-value is lost during projection, the projection matrix from the pipeline must be extended.
+To represent Z in a 3D scene which is infinite, add both **near clipping plane** and **far clipping plane**:

 ![Image](../../images/near_far_plane.PNG)

 Sometimes in games or simulatinos, things pop up out of nowhere.
 This is because these things were in the far plane (which we don't care) and then within the near plane.
-Nowadays doesn't happen often and instead it is replaced with a fog or something to hide it.
-Other times you can get near an object and can at some point see inside of it.
-THat's because you cross the 'near plane'
+Other times you can get near an object and see inside of it because you crossed the near plane.

 As mentioned before, OpenGL conventions has the camera looking along the negative z-axis:

 ![Image](../../images/near_far.PNG)

-NOrmally we project based on a square.
+Normally we project based on a square.
 When a screen is wider, it squeezes the entire scene by a certain factor along the x axis (width).
-The *screen mapping* at the top right scales the scene such that the square image appears correctly strectched.
-This scaling is done at the END, not beginning:
+The **screen mapping** at the top right scales the scene such that the square image appears correctly strectched.
+This is scaling/stretching is necessary since most displays are rectangles, not squares. *This scaling is done at the END, not beginning*

 ![Image](../../images/scaling_square.PNG)

-This is scaling/stretching is necessary since most displays are rectangles, not squares.

 Let's say a green dot is on the far plane and blue dot is on the near plane.
 Then the points inside the frustrum have R3 coordinates in [-1, 1]3 domain: